-A Board of Inquiry investigation into the 2016 campylobacteriosis outbreak in Havelock North highlighted the need for greater oversight of the safety and security of both the source of community drinking water supplies and the infrastructure that delivers drinking water to customers.
+A Board of Inquiry investigation into the 2016 campylobacteriosis outbreak in Havelock North highlighted the need for greater oversight of the safety and security of both the source of community drinking water supplies and the infrastructure that delivers drinking water to customers

-Additionally there are other initiatives affecting three waters services
+Additionally there are other initiatives affecting three waters services:

-- A review of the manner in which water supply, wastewater and stormwater services are delivered in New Zealand is underway.
-Proposals include a separate national regulatory body to direct and oversee provision of the three waters services and possible 'supra-regional' public drinking water suppliers.
+- A review of the manner in which water supply, wastewater and stormwater services in New Zealand are delivered is underway.
+A separate national regulatory body will be established by the Government, with details about scope, roles and institutional form of the regulator as yet to be established.
 We remain committed to local control over three waters services integrated with all other community services. - Ministry of Health has updated drinking water standards and is reviewing the regulatory framework for drinking water.